Ajoke32/InstagramParser/README.md

 I recommend keeping the browser window open in full screen

 After collecting information about subscribers, you will be able to save this data in JSON format

+## Additional info
+- iIf the console is empty, you need to wait a few seconds.
+If something goes wrong, an error will be generated and the application will terminate